Cyclotron Frequency Calculator

-Cyclotron Frequency Calculator helps you calculate the frequency of circular motion of a charged particle in a magnetic field.
-Reading the text below you will learn what a cyclotron is, how to compute cyclotron frequency and what is cyclotron velocity.
+The cyclotron frequency calculator helps you calculate the frequency of circular motion of a charged particle in a magnetic field.
+Reading the text below, you will learn what a cyclotron is, how to compute cyclotron frequency and what cyclotron velocity is.

 What is a cyclotron?

-Cyclotrons were one of the first particle's accelerators.
-The particles in cyclotron are moving in semicircular paths.
-Every time they pass a particular region, an electric field is switched on to accelerate them.
-To successfully accelerate the particles we need to know the rate at which the particles go around so that we switch on the electric field exactly when the particle passes through this region.
+Cyclotrons were one of the first particle accelerators.
+The particles in a cyclotron are moving in semicircular paths.
+An electric field is switched on every time they pass a particular region to accelerate them.
+To successfully accelerate the particles, we need to know the rate at which the particles go around so that we switch on the electric field exactly when the particle passes through this region.
 This rate is the cyclotron frequency.
 So how to compute cyclotron frequency?

 How to compute the cyclotron frequency

 The cyclotron frequency comes from balancing the Lorentz force and centrifugal force.
 See our Lorentz Force Calculator and this centrifugal force calculator to learn more.
 The equation for the cyclotron frequency is:

 - – Strength of the magnetic field; and